Supreme Court reform in the United States

-As the only unelected branch of the American system of constitutional government, the Supreme Court of the United States is the subject of heavy contention in public debate and has been since before the Constitution's drafting.
+Debates over U.S. Supreme Court reform center on the tension between its powerful unelected role and democratic accountability.
+The Constitution leaves Congress broad authority to shape the Court’s structure—fueling recurring political and scholarly proposals to alter its size, tenure, and jurisdiction.
+As the only unelected branch of the federal government of the United States, the Supreme Court is the subject of heavy contention in public debate and has been since before the U.S. Constitution's drafting.
 The Supreme Court holds high importance in the American system as the final judicial check on both legislative and executive power.

-The debates around reform hinge on the counter-majoritarian difficulty, a feature identified by legal scholar Alexander Bickel, of the American governmental system in which one branch (the judiciary) can overrule the democratically implemented will of the majority.

-The Court's composition and structure is extremely fluid in nature.
-As laid out in Article III of the United States Constitution, the only clear explanation of the Court is that "The judicial Power of the United States, shall be vested in one supreme Court."
-With this vague description of power, the United States Congress remains on charge of all specifics of the Court and its operation, with discretion over jurisdiction, number of justices, tenure of justices, etc. Congressional power over the Court warrants debate, as politicians often promise reform when running for office.
+The debates around reform hinge on the counter-majoritarian difficulty, a feature identified by legal scholar Alexander Bickel, of the U.S. governmental system in which one branch (the judiciary) can overrule the democratically implemented will of the majority.
+The Supreme Court's composition and structure is extremely fluid in nature.
+As laid out in Article Three of the U.S. Constitution, the only clear explanation of the Supreme Court is that "The judicial Power of the United States, shall be vested in one supreme Court".
+With this vague description of power, the U.S. Congress remains on charge of all specifics of the Court and its operation, with discretion over jurisdiction, number of justices, tenure of justices, etc. Congressional power over the Court warrants debate, as politicians often promise reform when running for office.
 The debate over Supreme Court reform is commented on in academic, judicial, executive, and legislative circles in the United States.